-Scmbug helps you write software in a disciplined way.
+Scmbug helps write software in a disciplined way.
 It ties what changed in the software source code with why it changed.

 It feels somewhat silly to use software that forbids you from writing software.
 But it feels less silly than not remembering what you were thinking when you first wrote the software.
 You make many decisions you soon forget when you are programming and at some point you can't tell how to backtrack or what to do next.

-With Scmbug you can always find your way back.
+With Scmbug you can find your way back.
 You leave a trace back to why you wrote every line like Theseus left a thread back to the entrance of Minotaur's labyrinth.
 You also leave a trace towards the opposite direction.
 For each bug you file, Scmbug inserts commit logs in the bug comments so you know what changed in the source code to fix it.

-The most unsuspecting advantage might be the indirect effect on how you choose what the software should do.
-Since you can't make changes at will, you have to justify why you are writing something.
+The biggest surprise for me is the indirect effect on how you choose what the software you are writing should do.
+Since you can't make changes at will, you have to justify why you are doing them.
 You are forced to stop and think.
-You stop to look for a bug number for the change and soon can't help but think: why am I doing this?
+You stop to find a bug number for the change and soon can't help but think: why am I doing this?

 Scmbug pulls you back to look at the big picture.
 It gets you in the habit of stopping to rethink as soon as you think of making a change.
-If you are tempted to go down an unpromising path, you are pulled back to the todo list that is your issue-tracker and notice soon enough.
+If you are tempted to go down an unpromising path, you are pulled back to the todo list that is your issue tracker, and most times, you notice soon enough.
 And if you are already working on something interesting you often realize your assumptions are incomplete.
 That leads to filing new bugs about what you just discovered, which helps make progress in your design before you resume programming.

 So not only does Scmbug deter you from writing bad programs, it also helps you think through writing the good ones.